-Whenever I plan a menu for a get-together (gosh, I miss those), the first thing I think about is what vegetarian main dish to serve.
+Whenever I plan a menu for a get-together or Dinner Party, the first thing I think about is what vegetarian main dish to serve.
 I always have a couple of options, but there has to be one recipe on the table that stands out, a dish worthy of a special occasion.

 Paneer Lababdar is the fancy vegetarian main dish you’ve been seeking.
 Impressive enough for any celebratory gathering and simple enough to make on a weeknight.

 “Made this yesterday and it was divine!
 So tasty.
 Definitely one of my new favourite paneer recipes and so easy to make especially with the frozen onion masala.”Kiran

 Paneer lababdar traditionally takes a long time to make, but my recipe is made in minutes and requires you to dirty just one pan.
 How’s this possible?
 My onion masala, of course.
 Make it once, and it’ll feed you for weeks, maybe months.